Italian literature: Literature in the Florence of the Medici

+But it is in Cosimo de' Medici and Lorenzo de' Medici, from 1430 to 1492, that the influence of Florence on the Renaissance is particularly seen.
+Lorenzo de' Medici gave to his poetry the colors of the most pronounced realism as well as of the loftiest idealism, who passes from the Platonic sonnet to the impassioned triplets of the Amori di Venere, from the grandiosity of the Salve to Nencia and to Beoni, from the Canto carnascialesco to the lauda.

 Next to Lorenzo comes Poliziano, who also united, and with greater art, the ancient and the modern, the popular and the classical style.
 In his Rispetti and in his Ballate the freshness of imagery and the plasticity of form are inimitable.
-A great Greek scholar, Poliziano wrote Italian verses with dazzling colors; the purest elegance of the Greek sources pervaded his art in all its varieties, in the Orfeo as well as the Stanze per la giostra.
+A great Greek scholar, Poliziano wrote Italian verses with dazzling colours; the purest elegance of the Greek sources pervaded his art in all its varieties, in the Orfeo as well as the Stanze per la giostra.

 A completely new style of poetry arose, the Canto carnascialesco.
-These were a kind of choral songs, which were accompanied with symbolic masquerades, common in Florence at the carnival.
-They were written in a metre like that of the ballate; and for the most part they were put into the mouth of a party of workmen and tradesmen, who, with not very chaste allusions, sang the praises of their art.
+These were a type of choral songs, which were accompanied by symbolic masquerades, common in Florence at the carnival.
+They were written in a metre like that of the ballate; and for the most part, they were put into the mouth of a party of workmen and tradesmen, who, with not very chaste allusions, sang the praises of their art.
 These triumphs and masquerades were directed by Lorenzo himself.
 In the evening, there set out into the city large companies on horseback, playing and singing these songs.
 There are some by Lorenzo himself, which surpass all the others in their mastery of art.
 That entitled Bacco ed Arianna is the most famous.

 Epic: Pulci and Boiardo

 Italy did not yet have true epic poetry, but had, however, many poems called cantari, because they contained stories that were sung to the people, and besides there were romantic poems, such as the Buovo d'Antona, the Regina Ancroja and others.
-But the first to introduce life into this style was Luigi Pulci, who grew up in the house of the Medici, and who wrote the Morgante Maggiore at the request of Lucrezia Tornabuoni, mother of Lorenzo de' Medici.
+But the first to introduce life into this style was Luigi Pulci, who wrote the Morgante Maggiore.
 The material of the Morgante is almost completely taken from an obscure chivalrous poem of the 15th century, rediscovered by Pio Rajna.
-Pulci erected a structure of his own, often turning the subject into ridicule, burlesquing the characters, introducing many digressions, now capricious, now scientific, now theological.
-Pulci raised the romantic epic into a work of art, and united the serious and the comic.
+Pulci erected a structure of his own, often turning the subject into ridicule, burlesquing the characters, and introducing many digressions, now capricious, now scientific, now theological.
+Pulci raised the romantic epic into a work of art and united the serious and the comic.

 With a more serious intention Matteo Boiardo, count of Scandiano, wrote his Orlando innamorato, in which he seems to have aspired to embrace the whole range of Carolingian legends; but he did not complete his task.
-We find here too a large vein of humour and burlesque.
-Still Boiardo was drawn to the world of romance by a profound sympathy for chivalrous manners and feelings; that is to say, for love, courtesy, valour and generosity.
 A third romantic poem of the 15th century was the Mambriano by Francesco Bello (Cieco of Ferrara).
 He drew from the Carolingian cycle, from the romances of the Round Table, and from classical antiquity.
-He was a poet of no common genius, and of ready imagination.
-He showed the influence of Boiardo.